goodguyry/goodguyry.me/_posts/2015-01-23-multi-tenant-wordpress.md

 #### Move wp-content

-In my experience, the <code class="path">wp-content</code> directory isn't necessary in the core WordPress files, so we can safely move it to our site's root.
+In my experience, the <code class="path">wp-content</code> directory isn&rsquo;t necessary in the core WordPress files, so we can safely move it to our site&rsquo;s root.

-One tip you may find useful: Copy <code class="path">wp-content</code> to the <code class="path">/opt/wordpress</code> directory so you've got a spare you can use when adding sites in the future.
+One tip you may find useful: Copy <code class="path">wp-content</code> to the <code class="path">/opt/wordpress</code> directory so you&rsquo;ve got a spare you can use when adding sites in the future.

 We'll need to make some changes to the main <code class="path">wp-config.php</code> and tenant config files to make sure WordPress can find our <code class="path">wp-content</code> directory, but the files are now all in place.

-{% codeblock term caption="We're all set" %}
+{% codeblock term caption="We&rsquo;re all set" %}
 ls -l

 1 root root  418 Jan 15 22:08 index.php